 Because our product candidates are in early stages clinical trials or of preclinical development, they will require extensive preclinical and clinical testing.
-We recently initiated our Phase 1b clinical trial for ATR-12 and expect to enroll our first patient in the first half of 2024, and expect to file an IND for a Phase 1b clinical trial of ATR-04 by mid-2024.
+We dosed the first patient in our Phase 1b clinical trial for ATR-12 in August 2024, and we expect to dose the first patient in our Phase 1/2 clinical trial for ATR-04 in the first half of 2025.
 However, we have not conducted meaningful preclinical studies for any of our other product candidates.
 Success in preclinical testing and early-stage clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the efficacy and safety of a product candidate.
 Preclinical studies and Phase 1b clinical trials are primarily designed to test safety, to study pharmacokinetics and pharmacodynamics and to understand the side effects of product candidates at various doses and schedules.
 Phase 1b clinical trials also test how well a certain disease responds to a new treatment.
 Success in preclinical studies and earlier clinical trials does not ensure that later efficacy trials will be successful, nor does it predict final results.
 Our product candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or even if they successfully advance through earlier clinical trials.